 - 1. Status: A committee of the Board of Trustees. - 2.
 Accountability: To the Board of Trustees. - 3.
-Composition: Board Members as appointed by the Board; Board Chairperson (ex-officio); President (ex-officio); Vice President and Chief Financial Officer; and two faculty members elected by the faculty. - 4.
+Composition: Board Members as appointed by the Board; Board Chairperson (ex-officio); President (ex-officio); Vice President for Finance and Administration; and two faculty members elected by the faculty. - 4.
 Chairperson: Board Committee member as appointed by the Board. - 5.
-Duties: To advise the Board on financial matters; to serve as a resource for the Board of Trustees. - 6.
+Duties: To advise the Board on financial matters: to serve as a resource for the Board of Trustees. - 6.
 Meeting: As determined by the committee; at least once before each meeting of the full Board of Trustees. - 7.
-Budget: Vice President and Chief Financial Officer. - 8.
-Faculty representation: Ten faculty members are elected to two-year rotating terms.
-They will meet immediately after faculty elections and elect a chair, who will be responsible for seeing that representatives from this group attend Board Committee meetings as follows: two to the Board Committee on Finance, two to the Board Committee on Academic and Student Affairs, one to the Board Committee on Facilities, one to the Board Committee on Information Technology, one to the Board Committee on Institutional Advancement, one to the Board Committee on Investment, one to the Board Committee on Enrollment Management and Marketing.
-Those serving on the Board Committee on Finance will not serve concurrently on the Planning and Budget Committee.
+Budget: Vice President for Finance and Administration. - 8.
+Term: Faculty members are elected for one three-year term; they may not serve consecutive terms. - 9.
+A faculty member may not serve concurrent terms on this committee and on the Planning and Budget Committee.